xhuang2016/Seismic-Detection/README.md

 > 1. 2299 K-NET records of Japan earthquakes from Jan.
 1st 1996 to May 31th 2019, each of whose x-axis component peak ground acceleration (PGA) is greater than 0.1 gravity (g).
 > 2. 8980 K-NET records of Japan earthquakes from Jan.
 1st 1996 to May 31th 2019, each of whose x-axis component PGA is greater than 0.05 g.

 > To download the earthquake data for reproducing our results, please visit [NIED](http://www.kyoshin.bosai.go.jp/kyoshin/data/index_en.html) (registration is required to download data).
-Select `Download` --`Data Download after Search for Data Network`.
-Set `Network` -- `K-NET`; `Peak acceleration` -- `from 1000 to 100000` (i.e., greater than 0.1 g) or `from 500 to 100000` (i.e., greater than 0.05 g).
-Due to the limitation of the website, please select Recording start time annually.
+Select `Download` --`Data Download after Search for Data Network`, `Network` -- `K-NET`, `Peak acceleration` -- `from 1000 to 100000` (i.e., greater than 0.1 g) or `from 500 to 100000` (i.e., greater than 0.05 g).
+Set `Recording start time`.
+Click `Submit`.
+Select all records in `Data List`, then click `Download All Data`.
+Notice that, due to the constraint of the website, only headmost 1200 data will be displayed in `Data List`.
+Please change the range of `Recording start time`, then repeat above procedures to download all data in batches.

 2. Non-Earthquake: Background noise of the low-cost sensors measured in several environments and various human activities recorded by our low-cost sensors.
   [![](https://img.shields.io/badge/Non--Earthquake-Download-yellow)](https://drive.google.com/file/d/11sivVlx7z-cBwjBWPNY9D2Wmfv-FY-CM/view?usp=sharing)